BDI-pathogens/phyloscanner/phyloflows/vignettes/01_simulating_data.md

 abbreviate to SARWS.

-**We first set up the sampling process within the two population groups.** Let us assume population group 1 consists of \(2000\) individuals and group 2 of \(2500\) individuals, and that the sampling rates are \(0.6\) for group 1 and \(0.45\) for group 2.
+**We first set up the sampling process within the two population groups.** Let us assume population group 1 consists of
+ $2000$
+individuals and group 2 of
+ $2500$
+individuals, and that the sampling rates are
+ $0.6$
+for group 1 and\(0.45\) for group 2.
 Here, we will suppose that sampling is at random within each of the population groups with these two sampling probabilities:

 ``` r
 library(data.table)